wp_localize_script()WP 2.2.0

 $l10n(array) (required)

-The data itself.
-The data can be either a single or multi-dimensional array.
+Translation data.
+The data can be either a one-dimensional or a multi-dimensional array.

 Examples